CLE peptide: Background

 Plants and animals alike both use small polypeptides for signaling in cell-to-cell communication.
 CLAVATA3/Embryo Surrounding Region-Related, also known as a plant peptide hormone, signaling is important for cell to cell signaling but also long distance communication.
 These two actions are especially important for plant cells because they are stationary and must perform cell expansion.
-In multicellular organisms cell-to-cell communication has been found to be very crucial for many growth processes that occur inside the organism.
+In multicellular organisms, cell-to-cell communication has been found to be very crucial for many growth processes that occur inside the organism.
 The 12 or 13 amino acid polypeptides are the mature forms of the CLE proteins that are derived from the conserved CLE domains.
 More and more CLE genes are being identified with more research being conducted in this area.
 CLE genes have not only been found in seed plants but also in lycophytes, bryophytes, and green algae.

 Genes

 Most research that has been conducted on CLE peptide signaling has been conducted with Arabidopsis, since this genome contains 32 members of the CLE gene family.
-CLV3 which belongs to the CLE family of genes is found within one or more tissues of Arabidopsis.
+CLV3, which belongs to the CLE family of genes, is found within one or more tissues of Arabidopsis.
 All 32 members of the CLE family share two characteristics that include: encoding of a small protein with a putative secretion signal at their N- termini and contain a conserved CLE motif at or near their C-termini.
 The 32 members of the CLE gene family originated from mutations of the original gene.

 Structures

 CLE peptides are coded by the CLE genes.
-These peptides vary in structure with each peptide structure performing a different job with in the plant.
+These peptides vary in structure, with each peptide structure performing a different job within the plant.
 The minimal length of functioning CLE peptides has been found to be 12 amino acids with several critical residues.
 There are two different peptide structures that are found within the plant and they are A-type and B-type.
 When A-type hormones are secreted the plant slows down the rate of root growth whereas the secretion of B-type peptides effects the vascular growth of the plant.
 The secretion of A-type peptides speeds up the vascular development of the plant that is mediated by the B-type peptides.
 This suggests that these two types of peptides work together to regulate the growth of the plant.
 The specific peptides are: